What is a self-guided trek?

 You will be hiking in National, State and Regional parks which generally have local resources, such as park rangers, available.
 Your Trail Guide will identify nearby ranger stations, as well as providing an emergency phone number.
 Cell phones will work in some areas of the parks, but not others, so it may be necessary for one of your party to walk for assistance if there is an emergency.

 How do I get to and from the airport?

 Airport shuttles are available for most of our treks.
-The Planning Guide you will receive online and in the mail when you book your trek will have more information on airport transfer options, which are not included in the Trek price.
+The Planning Guide you will receive online when you book your trek will have more information on airport transfer options, which are not included in the trek price.

 What if I am driving?

 We will be happy to help arrange to get your vehicle to the end of your trek and storage while you are on your trek.
-This generally will have an additional cost which is not included in the trek price.
+This may have an additional cost which is not included in the trek price.